 If you haven’t done it before, designing a small business website can be daunting.

-There are literally hundreds of options out there when it comes to tools that claim they can make the process easier, cheaper or more effective.
+There are literally hundreds of options out there when it comes to website tools that claim to be the best, cheaper or more effective.

 - Key website terms

 - What you’ll need to get started

 - Building your website